tdwg/bdq/tg2/_build_review/templates/guide/synthetic/synthetic-header.md

 ## 2 Synthetic and Example Data (normative)

-Implementers of BDQ Tests, and other tests of biodiversity data quality may wish to use datasets containing known errors and issues for the purposes of testing the behavior of their Test `Implementations` and to validate that they perform as expected.
-To do so, they may wish to create modified example data or synthetic data into which known errors have been introduced (and then see if Test `Implementations` correctly identify those errors).
+Implementers of BDQ Tests, and other tests of biodiversity data quality may wish to use datasets containing known errors and issues for the purposes of testing the behavior of their Test implementations and to validate that they perform as expected.
+To do so, they may wish to create modified example data or synthetic data into which known errors have been introduced (and then see if Test implementations correctly identify those errors).
 To reduce the risk of such modified or synthetic data being mingled with actual biodiversity data in analyses, such data SHOULD BE marked in a consistent manner known to consumers of such data.

 ### 2.1 Identifying Example Data (normative)

-Datasets consisting of partly or wholly synthetic data, including datasets into which errors have been deliberately introduced, may be used to test, validate, and demonstrate the operation of `Implementations` of data quality Tests.
+Datasets consisting of partly or wholly synthetic data, including datasets into which errors have been deliberately introduced, may be used to test, validate, and demonstrate the operation of implementations of data quality Tests.
 It is important that such synthetic and modified data not become conflated with actual biodiversity data in analyses.
 The following processes SHOULD be followed to identify original, modified, and synthetic example biodiversity data.

 ### 2.2 Data Fragments and dwc:Occurrence Datasets (normative)

-Inputs to unit tests and testing frameworks for individual Test `Implementations` are likely to be organized as fragments of `dwc:Occurrence` data not easily mistaken for actual data.
-A record forming a fragment of a `dwc:Occurrence` record for validating the behaviour of the `Implementation` of a particular Test SHOULD only contain the set of terms that form the `Information Element` for a particular Test, along with Test `Parameters`, expected outputs, and related metadata, and SHOULD NOT contain values in other [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) not relevant to the Test under consideration, except data fragments MAY be marked as synthetic by adding the term values described in 6.6.3 and 6.6.4.
+Inputs to unit tests and testing frameworks for individual Test implementations are likely to be organized as fragments of `dwc:Occurrence` data not easily mistaken for actual data.
+A record forming a fragment of a `dwc:Occurrence` record for validating the behaviour of the implementation of a particular Test SHOULD only contain the set of terms that form the `Information Element` for a particular Test, along with Test `Parameters`, expected outputs, and related metadata, and SHOULD NOT contain values in other [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) not relevant to the Test under consideration, except data fragments MAY be marked as synthetic by adding the term values described in 6.6.3 and 6.6.4.
 Testing frameworks MAY take as input more complete Darwin Core records, and when these are partly or wholly synthetic, they MUST be identified as synthetic, and MUST be treated as synthetic by consumers.

 ### 2.3 Real Data Used as Examples (normative)